RedHatInsights/insights-results-aggregator/docs/db_structure.md

 ## Table `rule_hit`

-This table represent the content for Insights rules to be displayed by OCM.
+This table represents the content for Insights rules to be displayed by OCM.

 ```sql
 CREATE TABLE rule_hit (